This post may contain affiliate links which give me a small commission at no extra charge to you.

 However, the length of postpartum bleeding is largely dependent on how much you take seriously your need to rest and recover!

-It’s very important to plan ahead for a full postpartum recovery, so that your body can heal well.
+It’s very important to plan ahead for a postpartum baby-moon, so that your body can heal well.

 How do you plan appropriately for your postpartum recovery?

 You plan on plenty of time to rest!
 But, you cannot do that without help!

 How do you get enough rest and help?
 Find out more in this post!